wp-plugins/rw-elephant-inventory-gallery/readme.txt

-[gallery_url] = the URL of the main gallery page [search_form] = displays the search form [category_list] = this is the list of categories, created by the template `common/category-list.php` [category_thumbnail_size] = the size of category thumbnail in pixels, either 100 or 200 [error] = displays error message on the page, if there is an error [view_wishlist] = view wishlist button
+[gallery_url] = the URL of the main gallery page [search_form] = displays the search form [category_list] = this is the list of categories, created by the template `common/category-list.php` [category_thumbnail_size] = the size of category thumbnail in pixels: 100, 200 or 300 [error] = displays error message on the page, if there is an error [view_wishlist] = view wishlist button
 [wishlist] = wishlist status messages and contents